schinsue/projecteuler/README.md

 Additional notes
 --------------

-Ruby: I'm using the styleguide as provided on: https://github.com/bbatsov/ruby-style-guide
+**Ruby**: I'm using the styleguide as provided on: https://github.com/bbatsov/ruby-style-guide